komuw/naz/.github/CONTRIBUTING.md

 ## To contribute:

 - fork this repo.
-- cd naz
 - sudo apt-get install pandoc
-- open an issue on this repo.
-In your issue, outline what it is you want to add and why.
 - install pre-requiste software:
 ```shell
 apt-get -y install pandoc && pip install -e .[dev,test]
 ```
 - make the changes you want on your fork.
 - your changes should have backward compatibility in mind unless it is impossible to do so.
-- add your name and contact(optional) to CONTRIBUTORS.md
 - add tests
 - format your code using [black](https://github.com/ambv/black):
 ```shell